 Businesses have to put together highly specialised teams, encompassing very different and complementary skills, to ensure the successful deployment of digital transformation projects.
 The early stages of a digital transformation require the right combination of experienced business strategists and digital solution architects, together with the support of specific and ad-hoc subject matter digital experts, such as market analysts, financial modellers, data scientists or CRM experts..
 Then the solution design and rollout demand high-calibre technical experts, from process redesign design to data engineers, to technical PMOs.
 Going forward, other skill areas such as marketing, business intelligence and customer service experts are essential.

-However, they face significant challenges; the fact is, in TMT and digital particularly, companies are experiencing significant gaps in talent.
-According to market research by McKinsey & Co, 87% of companies say they are experiencing talent gaps or expect them in the next few years.
+However, they face significant challenges; the fact is, in TMT and digital particularly, companies are experiencing significant skills gaps.
+According to market research by McKinsey & Co, 87% of companies say they are experiencing skills gaps or expect them in the next few years.
 This doesn’t only relate to changing tools and processes that require fresh talent but also teaching and training existing staff.
 Right now, 64% of executives think they’ll have to replace or retrain 25% of their staff over the next five years.
 Meanwhile, executives also report that 67% of roles are difficult to hire for.
 Altogether this represents the biggest talent shortage of modern human history.

 But why is this the case?
 Why are these competencies so lacking in the talent marketplace?
 One reason is a surprising lack of digital competence in the workforce; in Spain for instance, a Digital Maturity Survey conducted by FOXIZE showed that 46% of employees could be defined as digital starters, lacking the right digital skills and maturity to work in a digital environment.
 So where are the experts that businesses need?